-The Company maintains other accounts payable to related party in China amounting \$24.
+The Company maintains other accounts payable to related party in China amounting \$107 and in Japan amounting \$30.

-The Company has accrued \$345 at September 30, 2008, for the option to purchase the remaining minority interests in m2k and \$64 was accrued for accumulated interest on these obligations as of September 30, 2008.
-In fiscal 2008, the Company purchased material amounting to \$465 from the minority shareholder of m2k.
+The Company has accrued \$342 at September 30, 2009, for the option to purchase the remaining minority interests in m2k and \$72 was accrued for accumulated interest on these obligations as of September 30, 2009.
+In fiscal 2009, the Company had expenses of \$580, mainly for purchases of materials and services, to the minority shareholder of m2k.

 The main facility in Starnberg is rented under a 25-year operating lease from the former minority shareholder of CBL, Mr. Baasel, who is also a member of the Board of Directors of the Company, and includes a clause to terminate the lease upon two-year notice.
-The Company paid expenses, mainly for rental expense of \$957, \$707, and \$644, to Mr. Baasel during fiscal years 2008, 2007, and 2006, respectively.
+The Company paid expenses, mainly for rental expense of \$902, \$957, and \$707, to Mr. Baasel during fiscal years 2009, 2008, and 2007, respectively.

-The Company has accrued \$143 and \$142 at September 30, 2008 and 2007, for the option to purchase the remaining minority interests in Optoskand AB and \$151 and \$103 were accrued to accumulated interest on this obligation as of September 30, 2008 and 2007.
-In addition, the Company has accrued \$704 and \$521 at September 30, 2008 and 2007, respectively, based on an earn-out agreement with the minority shareholder of Optoskand.
-These amounts are included in accounts payable to related party in the accompanying consolidated balance sheet.
+The Company has accrued \$143 at September 30, 2008, for the option to purchase the remaining minority interests in Optoskand AB and \$151 was accrued to accumulated interest on this obligation as of September 30, 2008.
+In addition, the Company accrued \$704 at September 30, 2008, based on an earn-out agreement with the minority shareholder of Optoskand.
+These amounts are included in accounts payable to related party in the accompanying consolidated balance sheet for 2008.
+Effective March 11, 2009, the option to purchase Optoskand has been exercised and the final payment for the earn-out has been made, and as such there are no remaining accounts payable to related party with the former minority shareholder of Optoskand.

-13. GEOGRAPHIC INFORMATION
+15. GEOGRAPHIC INFORMATION